-Next time you're involved in a debate about whether we should consider taking one lane of traffic on a busy street and setting it aside for buses, show them some pictures of Paris in 2010.
+Next time you’re involved in a debate about whether we should consider taking one lane of traffic on a busy street and setting it aside for buses, show them some pictures of Paris today.
 Almost any boulevard, in fact.
-Here's Boulevard Raspail:
+Here’s Boulevard Raspail:

 Lots of traffic in two lanes, and a lane reserved for buses and two-wheels conveyances.
 Yes, the bus lane is empty at the moment, but this demonstrates the great and damnable paradox of bus lanes: If buses are moving well, and carrying more people than the car lanes, the bus lane looks empty most of the time.
 Only a failing or obstructed bus lane looks like it's full of buses.
-That's why bus lanes such a hard sell in cities run by motorists who want to do the green thing but still form their impressions from behind the wheel -- like Los Angeles, for example.
+That's why bus lanes such a hard sell in cities run by motorists who want to do the green thing but still form their impressions from behind the wheel of a car.

 But in the last two decades, while a few American cities have had long arguments about converting single lanes to bus-only, Paris just did it.
 Not here and there.
 All over the city.
 Name your favorite Paris boulevard, and it probably has bus lanes now.

 One key to the Paris project is that these are not just for buses.
 They can also be used by taxis and all two-wheeled vehicles.
 This is a manageable range of vehicles that all serve urban mobility more efficiently than the private car, and that don’t usually generate enough congestion to plug the lane for any length of time.
 Now and then, something else shows up in a bus lane, such as here on Blvd. de Clichy in front of the Moulin Rouge.

 What about smaller streets?
 Surely when you just have two lanes of traffic, you’d never take one of them — half of the entire capacity of the street — for a bus lane, would you?
 Of course you would.
 Have a look at Rue du Faubourg St. Denis, climbing the gentle grade from Les Halles to Gare du Nord.